palaa159/Docs/04-OpenBCI_SDK.md

 User sends **z  4  1  0  Z**

 'z' enters Impedance Settings mode.
 Channel 4 is set up to measure impedance on the P input.
-The final 'Z' latches the settings to the internal impedance registers.
+The final 'Z' latches the settings to the ADS registers.

 ###SD card Commands
 **A S F G H J K L**